InVision Review 2026: Is It Still Worth Using for Designers?

 InVision vs. Figma

-This is the big one.
+This is the big one, and there's no way to sugarcoat it.
 Figma offers real-time co-editing, a deeper component library system, a growing dev mode, and an enormous community of plugins, tutorials, and templates.
-InVision's advantage sits in its feedback and presentation layer plus its Freehand whiteboard — but Figma has been building collaboration features aggressively and closing those gaps.
+InVision's advantage sits in its feedback and presentation layer and its Freehand whiteboard — but Figma has been building collaboration features aggressively and closing those gaps.
 For most teams starting today, Figma wins.
-InVision holds ground mainly for teams with existing, meaningful investments in its ecosystem.
+InVision holds its ground mainly for teams with existing, meaningful investments in its ecosystem.

 InVision vs. Marvel

-Marvel is the more direct competitor — a prototyping and design handoff tool aimed at similar users.
+Marvel is the more direct head-to-head competitor — a prototyping and design handoff tool aimed at similar users.
 Marvel is simpler and cheaper (starting around $9/user versus InVision's ~$15), which makes it genuinely appealing for solo designers and small teams.
-InVision offers more depth, especially with Freehand and Boards, but Marvel's onboarding is faster and pricing is more accessible.
-If you're a solo freelancer on a budget, Marvel is absolutely worth checking out before committing to InVision.
+InVision offers more depth, especially with Freehand and Boards, but Marvel's onboarding is faster and its pricing is more accessible.
+If you're a solo freelancer on a tight budget, Marvel is absolutely worth a look before committing to InVision.

 InVision vs. Miro (Freehand Specifically)

-If your team primarily needs a collaborative whiteboard and you're comparing Freehand to Miro directly, Miro wins on pure whiteboard depth — more templates, better facilitation tools, a stronger community.
-The reason to choose Freehand over Miro is specifically if you're already in the InVision ecosystem and want everything together.
+If your team primarily needs a collaborative whiteboard and you're evaluating Freehand against Miro directly, Miro wins on pure whiteboard depth — more templates, better facilitation tools, a stronger community.
+The reason to choose Freehand over Miro is specifically if you're already in the InVision ecosystem and want everything in one place.
 Otherwise?
 Miro's the stronger standalone product.

 Final Verdict: InVision in 2026